 Pregnant women contacted their GPs an average of 3.6 times during pregnancy and postpartum, in addition to the care provided by midwives or obstetricians.
 They had on average 1.4 more contacts with their GPs than non-pregnant women.
 The diagnoses made by GPs for pregnant women and non-pregnant women were quite similar.
 Most of the diagnoses recorded for pregnant women were related to pregnancy problems.
 However, differences appeared regarding urological problems and musculoskeletal problems.
 Urological problems were more often recorded with pregnant women, whereas non-pregnant women had musculoskeletal problems more often.
 The number of prescribed medications was much lower in pregnant women than non-pregnant women.
 Medication prescribed during pregnancy and postpartum mainly concerned pregnancy-related medication.
 Finally, pregnant women were most frequently referred to obstetrical healthcare professionals, whereas non-pregnant women were most frequently referred to physiotherapists.

-.
+This is the first study to examine the consultation rates, diagnoses and management of pregnant women in general practice.
+We found that, in addition to the maternal care provided by midwives and obstetricians, pregnant women have more contacts with their GP during pregnancy and the postpartum period compared to non-pregnant women.
+The excessive number of contacts related to pregnancy, birth and family planning can explain this difference.
+Pregnant women might be more worried about their health, resulting in a lower threshold for consulting their GP.
+Furthermore, pregnancy is a special period in which more health problems occur and extra care is required .
 However, we do not know why pregnant women choose to consult a GP instead of their obstetric care providers.
 This is remarkable because GPs in the Netherlands are not the key professionals providing obstetric care.
 Maybe, pregnant women are more familiar with their GP as compared to their midwife or obstetrician, or women do not have the knowledge to decide whether a symptom is related to pregnancy.
 Regarding obstetricians, difficulties in getting an appointment may also play a role.
 Finally, regarding midwives, some pregnant women may primarily contact their GP if they expect that they will need medication, which cannot be prescribed by their midwife.

 Our finding that pregnant women consult their GPs frequently for problems unrelated to pregnancy is in agreement with Coco’s study that showed that GPs who provide prenatal care also address non-obstetrical problems frequently.
 Detailed comparisons of our results with those of Coco are not possible due to different classification systems (ICD-9 vs. ICPC-1), a different study setting (family physicians providing prenatal care vs. GPs not providing prenatal care), and different study variables (exclusion of pregnancy related diagnoses vs. inclusion of all diagnoses).

 ‘Pregnancy’ was recorded for 41% of all pregnant women.
 This could be interpreted as not every GP recording pregnancy in the electronic medical record, even though they may know about it.
 For instance, in the UK the percentage of women visiting a GP as the first professional seen during pregnancy is 82.5% .
 Obviously, every GP needs to know about a pregnancy and to have this recorded in the medical record: this information is indispensable when problems arise or medication has to be prescribed.
 On the other hand, midwives and obstetricians should inform GPs about their client’s pregnancy.